lsst-dm/dmtn-098/index.rst

 ========

 The :mod:`lsst.verify` package provides a framework for characterizing the LSST Science Pipelines through specific metrics, which are configured by the ``verify_metrics`` package.
-However, :mod:`lsst.verify` does not specify how to organize the code that measures and stores the metrics.
+However, :mod:`lsst.verify` does not yet specify how to organize the code that measures and stores the metrics.
-This document proposes a new framework that interacts with the :mod:`lsst.verify` and Task frameworks to make it easy to write new metrics and apply them to the Science Pipelines.
+This document proposes an extension of :mod:`lsst.verify` that interacts with the Task framework to make it easy to write new metrics and apply them to the Science Pipelines.

 The proposed design, :ref:`shown below <fig-classes>`, is similar to the `make measurements from output datasets <https://dmtn-057.lsst.io/#option-make-measurements-from-output-datasets>`_ option proposed in DMTN-057.
 Each metric will have an associated :class:`lsst.pipe.base.Task` class that is responsible for measuring it based on data previously written to a Butler repository.